benjaminpettus/endurable-boa/README.md

 - [ ] Read the [Mostly Adequate Guide to Functional Programming](https://drboolean.gitbooks.io/mostly-adequate-guide/content/) through Chapter 8: Tupperware
 - [ ] Complete the exercises in the Mostly Adequate Guide (note: there aren't exercises after each chapter - just the ones on Ch 4: Currying, Ch: 5: Coding by Composing, and Ch: 8 Tupperware).
-- [ ] Practice these concepts by completing at least [5 Functional Programming exercises](https://www.codewars.com/kata/latest/my-languages?tags=Functional+Programming) on
+- [ ] Practice these concepts by completing at least [10 Functional Programming exercises](https://www.codewars.com/kata/latest/my-languages?tags=Functional+Programming) on
+- [ ] Build a Readme.md file consisting of questions and answers from codewars

 ### Stretch Goal
 - [ ] Refactor a previous project to use functional programming patterns (strongly recommended to review the Mostly Adequate Guide before starting)